arnaldoaparicio/bitly_coding_challenge/README.md

 - Bundler 2.3.26

 ## Installation Guide
-This install guide is for MacOS systems.
+This install guide is for MacOS.
 1. Open your terminal, and navigate to the directory of your choice.
 2. Clone this repository ```$ git clone git@github.com:arnaldoaparicio/bitly_coding_challenge.git```.
 3. Head towards the newly cloned directory $ cd bitly_code_challenge.